 When it comes to public education, WVEA educators are the experts, and they need to be heard.
 WVEA members are working together to provide a quality public education to every student regardless of the ZIP code.

-Every student has a basic right to a great public education that’s why our Association is about more than salary, rights, and benefits.
-We’re about creating schools and supporting educators who are growing tomorrow’s inventors, thinkers, artists and leaders.
+Every student has a basic right to a great public education that’s why WVEA is about more than salary, rights, and benefits.
+WVEA members are providing resources and opportunities, creating schools and supporting educators who are growing tomorrow’s inventors, thinkers, artists and leaders.